11 Classical Guitar Lessons for Beginners

 We all have an idea of “good”, and chances are, we’re not there yet.
 So judging our progress by comparing it to the ideal will only set us up to feel bad.

-Instead, we can think of how our fingers felt on the first day.
+Instead, we can think of how our fingers felt on the first day as an absolute beginner.
 We can remember the first time we saw a page full of notes and how scary and confusing they looked.
 We can compare our current speed switching from one chord to another with our speed in the past.

 When we judge success looking back, we always feel good.
 We’ve made progress.